 - A completed CRD7 application form.
 Please ensure that the application form is dated.
 Separate application forms are required for each active substance;

 - Full details of the active substance(s) and the product(s), the proposed rates and timings and the total area required to carry out the experimental work;

 - A summary of the authorisation status of the product(s) to be used in the trials work;

-- A brief summary of the crop and the associated mechanism of herbicide tolerance; and,
+- A brief summary of the crop and the associated mechanism of herbicide tolerance;

-- Information on the sites where the trials work will be performed; and,
+- Information on the sites where the trials work will be performed;

 - Full copies of the consents issued by the Advisory Committee on the Releases to the Environment (including a clear reference to the date of issue and the appropriate reference number) and the associated correspondence which permits the planting of the crops for the areas, manner and purpose proposed.
 If these are not yet issued, details of the current status of the consent application must be provided.
 If the release consents have already been submitted to us, please provide a suitable reference for the application under which they were submitted;